-Robotics: Our robotics team won the state championship last year and was invited to attend the VEX World Championship in Louisville, KY.
+Robotics: Our robotics team won the state championship in 2017 and was invited to attend the VEX World Championship in Louisville, KY.
 There they competed with and against teams from across the country and around the world, including China, Mexico, New York, Michigan, and others.

 Dance Force: Our competitive ballroom dance team has the highest enrollment of any of our after-school clubs, and students learn to waltz, line dance, and lindy hop their way to success.